catalyst-cloud/catalystcloud-docs/source/database.rst

 options, these include:

 * The ``datastore type`` which defines the type of database to be deployed.
-  In this instance we are using a mySQL.
+  In this instance we are using mySQL.
 * The datastore type will in turn define the  ``database version`` we are able to pick.
 * The ``database flavor``, which determines the vCPU and RAM assigned to the